 Surrounding the Bidwell House are terraced stone walls brimming with perennial beds.
 Installed in the 20th century when the house was restored, these provide a fabulous setting for this gem of a Georgian saltbox.
-The remaining acreage is woodlands laced with hiking trails and foot paths leading to historical landmarks throughout the property, which you can learn more about HERE.
+The remaining acreage is woodlands laced with hiking trails and footpaths leading to historical landmarks throughout the property, which you can learn more about HERE.
 The Bidwell House gardens were featured in the 1998 Massachusetts Garden Club Federation Garden Tour and the 2000 Lenox Garden Club Tour.

 In 2018 the Museum received a grant from the Lenox Garden Club to create a native garden in front of the house around the new accessible entrance.

-The gardens are open to the public, free of charge year round.
-Beautiful in all seasons, strolling in the grounds and gardens is a pleasant adjunct to a visit to the museum.
+The gardens are open to the public, free of charge year-round.
+Beautiful in all seasons, strolling in the grounds and gardens is a pleasant adjunct to a visit to the Museum.
 Additionally, the Heritage Vegetable Garden demonstrates the early colonial style and a variety of plantings that would have been common at the time.
 An heirloom herb garden is located close to the house outside the former Buttery door.
 There is also a pollinator garden in the lower lawn area and the remains of an old orchard.

-For a map of our 2020 Heritage garden layout click HERE
+For a map of our 2020 Heritage Garden layout click HERE

 Bidwell Gardens Featured in Book